CrocHold/interactive-3d-game/README.md

-# Interactive 3D Game
+# Heaven's Restaurant

 Welcome to our interactive 3D game called ***Heaven's Restaurant***!
 This game offers a unique experience combining the power of Three.js for immersive 3D graphics and ConvAI NPC for engaging non-player character interactions.

 ## Demo

-Watch a demo of our game in action on YouTube: [Interactive 3D Game Demo](https://youtu.be/5gVgWajfqS8)
+Watch a demo of our game in action on YouTube: [Demo](https://youtu.be/5gVgWajfqS8)

 ## Description